top of page

 Recognizing my Teachers:

-In addition to my chaplaincy training, I have also studied various holistic healing modalities grounded in the Islamic tradition with Hakim Salim Khan (College of Medicine and Healing Arts), Hafsa Hasan (Ihsaas), and Zuhair Girach (Aafiyah Healing), and have taken courses with Hakim Archuletta, Hana Pauls (The Garden Clinic), Dr. Abdallah Rothman (Dar al-Shifaa), Thea Elijah (Perennial Medicine), and Dr. Arielle Schwartz (polyvagal theory and somatics).
+In addition to my chaplaincy training, I have also studied various holistic healing modalities grounded in the Islamic tradition with Hakim Salim Khan (College of Medicine and Healing Arts), Hakimah Hafsa Hasan (Ihsaas), and Zuhair Girach (Aafiyah Healing), and have taken courses and workshops with Hakim Archuletta, Hana Pauls (The Garden Clinic), Dr. Abdallah Rothman (Dar al-Shifaa), Thea Elijah (Perennial Medicine), and Dr. Arielle Schwartz (polyvagal theory and somatics).
 I have also continued pursuing knowledge of the Islamic tradition and walking the lifelong journey to Allah, with various teachers and scholars in my life to whom I am forever indebted for their selfless generosity and the knowledge and guidance they have gifted me.